 One of the criteria on which each country’s competition entry is judged is cohesion, and such cohesion can be achieved through the use of a theme.
 In order to have a bank of images to choose from which meet this theme, there are themed sections in both the IPF Photographer of the Year Competition and the IPF Nature Photographer of the Year Competition.
 Prints & projected images which score highly in these competitions will be retained for potential selection to represent Ireland and will be returned after selection takes place.
 High scoring prints from IPF National Shield and IPF Club Finals which meet these themes may also be retained.

-The following themes have been chosen by the IPF for the 2016/2017 competition season.
-For those of you wishing to enter the themed sections of the IPF Photographer of the Year Competition and/or the IPF Nature Photographer of the Year Competition, please see table below for list of themes for 2016/2017 competitions.
+The following themes have been chosen by the IPF for the 2018/2019 competition season which remain the same as those for 2017/2018.
+For those of you wishing to enter the themed sections of the IPF Photographer of the Year Competition and/or the IPF Nature Photographer of the Year Competition, please see table below for list of themes for 2018/2019 competitions.

 For more information about the international competitions, please take a look at our FIAP Biennials page.